mishra1010/DataScience/readme.md

 Ybar - Y -> should be minimum which shows there is minimum error and this can be achieved by getting optimized values for w1, w2  and b till the network figures out relationship between x and y.
 This process is called training where the magic happens.

+## Day 97- Perceptron - the simplest neural network

+Its the basic building block of a neural network

+Prceptron = decision making unit

+Analogy -

+Imagine you ar trying to deciode whether to go out based on -

+- is it sunny?

+- is it the weekend?

+- Are you free today?

+you assign importance (weights) to each factor:

+Sunny - 0.6

+weekend - 0.3

+Free - 0.8

+Combining these , we decide to go or not go and this is exactly what perceptron does

+def step(x):
+    return 1 if x>0 else 0

+def perceptron(x1, x2, w1, w2, b):
+    y = x1*w1 + x2*w2 + b
+    return step(y)

+print(perceptron(0,0,1,1, -1.5))
+print(perceptron(0,1,1,1, -1.5))
+print(perceptron(1,0,1,1, -1.5))
+print(perceptron(1,1,1,1, -1.5))

+Simple perceptron with a step function gets proper outcome with AND logic

+$ python main.py
+0
+0
+0
+1

+Activation functions - Step, RELU, Sigmoid and tanh

+make perceptron non-linear like real world data so that training can happen on non-linear data.

+ChatGPT is a well trained NN on a well seen data (clean and polished)

+## Day 98 - Deep Learning - Common Terminology

+Perceptron - Simplest type of neural network, just one neuron.
+It takes inputs, multiplies them by weight, adds a bias, and pplies an activation function to make a decision(eg- classify 0 or 1)

+Neural Network - collection of interconnected layers of perceptrons(neurons).
+Deep NN have multiple hidden layers and can model complex patterns.

+Hyperparameters - settings we configure before training a model

+1. Learning rate - How much to adjust weights duringtraining to get optimized results

+2. Number of epochs - How many times the model sees the entire training dataset

+3. Batch size - How may samples to process before updating weights

+4. Number of layers of neurons - How many neurons are in each layer of the network

+Learning Rate (ita) - needs to be optimal for weights. controls how much toi adjust weights after each training step. too high may overshoot the solution and too low can make training very slow.

+Training - process where model learns patterns from data by updating weights based on errors between predicted and actual outputs.

+Backpropagation - algo used to update weights n a neural networkin batches to reach. allows model to learn from its mistakes by calculating the gradient of loss function with respect to each weight by applying the chain rule.

+Inference - It is when the trained model is used to test predictions

+Activation Function

+Epoch - Multiple epochs are used to train the data to create a model.
+Same data gets updated with weight values again and again.

+## Day 99 - Training Perceptron using Scikit-learn

+pip install scikit-learn

+from sklearn.linear_model import Perceptron

+from sklearn.datasets import make_classification

+from sklearn.model_selection import train_test_split

+x, y = make_classification(n_samples=1000, n_features=10, n_classes=2, random_state=42)

+x_train, x_test, y_train, y_test = train_test_split(x,y,random_state=42)

+clf = Perceptron(

+    max_iter=1000,

+    eta0=0.1,

+    random_state=42,

+    tol=1e-3,

+    shuffle=True

+)

+clf.fit(x_train, y_train)

+accur = clf.score(x_test, y_test)

+print(f"Accuracy: {accur:.2f}")

+$ python trainperceptron.py

+Accuracy: 0.85

+## Day 100 - Pytorch vs Tensorflow vs Keras

+Libraries used to learn NN better

+MS CNTK - was used as backend for Keras and deprecated now

+Keras - 2015, Make deep learningsimple, library to use TF for ease of use

+TensorFlow - Google, 2015 - computational graph framework, represents comoutations as nodes in a graph

+PyTorch - Facebook, 2016 - Dynamic computation graphs

+Purpose of TF and PyT is to train Deep Learning Models.

+In this course we will see Keras and TensorFlow is the best to learn